keffren/aws_labs/hands_on_1/README.md

 The **TomCat app** needs to copy the artifact stored on the S3 Bucket.
 Hence It'll access to S3 assuming a role as AWS best practices.

 This role allows EC2 instances to call AWS services on your behalf.

+How Can we provide an IAM role to an EC2 instance using terraform?
+  - Create an IAM Instance Profile
+  - Attach the IAM Instance Profile to the EC2